qradiolink/qradiolink/README.md

 - libprotobuf, libopus, libspeexdsp, libpulse-simple, libpulse, libasound, libcodec2, libsqlite3, libjpeg, libconfig++, libvolk, libftdi, libsndfile1, qtmultimedia5-dev, libqt5multimediawidgets5, libqt5multimedia5, libqt5multimedia5 (gstreamer1.0-plugins-bad for Qt video)
 - protoc compiler (libprotoc 2.6.1 or greater, depending on which version of libprotobuf is used)
 - SoapySDR and SoapyPlutoSDR, SoapyLMS7 are recommended as Soapy has support for many devices
+- LimeSuite: liblimesuite-dev liblimesuite20.10-1 used for LimeRFE control

 In order to build on Ubuntu 17.10 you have to install the following packages, assuming a full GNU Radio development environment is already installed.
 Please note these instructions are for a very old version and are not guaranteed to work with newer versions.
 It is recommended to follow the Debian install guide and adjust for Ubuntu differences.